This post contains affiliate links.

 That’s not the case.
 K-cups contain normal coffee grounds just like you would put in a drip coffee maker although ground a bit finer.
 Instant coffee completely dissolves into water and normal coffee grounds do not (completely).

 All coffee, instant or not, starts out as a bean that’s harvested and roasted.
 There are an almost countless amount of different beans that produce different tasting coffee but in the basis, they are very similar.

 The beans then get ground up and that’s when you can use it to actually brew coffee.
 How you then brew those grounds is almost as variable as the types of beans.
 There are a ton of different ways to brew coffee with those grounds and they all taste a little different.
 A Keurig machine is just one way of brewing with those grounds.

 Brewing coffee does dissolve a part of the coffee bean into water but only about 20%-25%.
 The parts that dissolve are what makes the coffee coffee.
 After brewing you’ll still be left with about 75% of the coffee grounds that’s impossible to dissolve in water.

 Instant coffee is prepared in such a way that allows everything to be dissolved and takes away the parts that are not soluble.
-There is quite a bit of processing that goes into making instant coffee is just brewing coffee from beans, then freeze drying that coffee.
+The basic process of making instant coffee is just brewing coffee from beans, then freeze drying that coffee.
 That takes all the water away and you’re left with all water soluble compounds from the coffee bean without the cellulose from the beans.